Ignacio Andrade

 Ignacio Andrade Troconis (31 July 1839 – 17 February 1925), was a military man and politician.
 He was known as a member of the Liberal yellow party, and served as the president of Venezuela from 1898 until 1899 – his election was declaredly clouded by fraud.

 Early life

 Ignacio Andrade was born on 31 July, 1839 in Mérida.
 Francisco de Paula Andrade Troconis was his brother.

 Career

 Early positions

 He was president of the state of Falcón from 1883 until 1885.
 He was also the leader of the state of Miranda from 1894 until 1897.

-In 1897, incumbent president Crespo supported Andrade in the presidential elections against key opponent Jose Manuel Hernandez.
+In 1897, incumbent president Crespo supported Andrade in the presidential elections against key opponent José Manuel Hernández.
 Andrade won the election, with Hernandez decrying the results as fraudulent and taking up arms.
 Hernandez was quickly defeated, with resultant political turmoil.
 Other attempted insurrections followed, including one by Carlos Rangel Garviras, head of the Autonomous Party of the Andes from Colombia.
 He invaded Venezuela with 2,000 men, to be defeated in Capacho and San Josecito.